umerhasan17/neural-net-backtester/youtube/Problem.md

 ## Part 2 - Looking for Videos

 * Query a YouTube API with the generated brand names.
+* Investigate how to build the query given a brand name.
+* e.g. Gucci + product + review, Gucci + ratings, Gucci + bad + quality?
+* There could be some positive, neutral and negative queries generated looking for specific data and amalgamating this using a weighting.
 * Use a text classifier to judge the relevance of the video based on the video title, tags and description.

 ## Part 3 - Video Understanding